DWTechs/Checkard.js/README.md

  * @param {number} [min=-999999999.9] - minimal value of the range
  * @param {number} [max=999999999.9] - maximal value of the range
  * @param {boolean} [type=true] - whether to perform type checking
- * @returns true if the value is a valid float, false otherwise */ isValidFloat(
+ * @returns {boolean} True if the value is a valid float, otherwise false.
+ */
+isValidFloat(
     n: unknown,